Getting out of bed 'against all natural instincts'

 BRITONS must currently overcome 43 separate instincts in order to leave their beds, it has emerged.

 According to the Institute for Studies, leaving warmth and safety to enter a dark, sub-zero environment is a grotesque violation of nature.

 Professor Henry Brubaker said: “Millions of years of evolution has taught us to seek comfort and shelter – basically bed.

-Office worker Tom Booker said: “I struggle to get out of bed because on some subconscious level I am worried about bears and wolves.
+Tom Booker, from Stevenage, said: “I struggle to get out of bed because on some subconscious level I am worried about bears and wolves.

 “We’re conditioned to blame ourselves as being lazy, but actually these things are horrible for a reason.